Updated February 19, 2020

 New web content produced by Surry will meet WCAG 2.0 conformance Level AA.
 Please report any issues to firstname.lastname@example.org.

-Our Disability Services office strives to ensure that students with disabilities receive academic accommodations and auxiliary aids/assistive technology to meet their needs.
+Our Accessibility Services office strives to ensure that students with disabilities receive academic accommodations and auxiliary aids/assistive technology to meet their needs.

 Provisions for Students with Disabilities